remotesensorDJB/storymaps101/PITCHME.md

 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
-**Story Map**: A web app template that builds narratives around a set of spatial data, text, and multimedia content.
+<span style="font-size:0.6em">**Story Map**: A web app template that builds narratives around
+a set of spatial data, text, and multimedia content.</span>

 ![story map](images/storymap.PNG)
 +++